 Being independent means we are able to search the whole market on your behalf, saving you a huge amount of time and effort in searching for and applying with different lenders yourself.

 We also have access to deals that may only be available to brokers and not directly to customers.

-Our specialists, Jerry and Lyndsey, have a huge amount of experience and knowledge of the equity release market, so we can recommend providers and give you tailored advice based on your individual needs and circumstances.
+Our specialist, Jerry, have a huge amount of experience and knowledge of the equity release market, so we can recommend providers and give you tailored advice based on your individual needs and circumstances.
 This is what we do every single day, and have considerable experience arranging the best possible deals for our clients.

 We only work with providers who are a member of the Equity Release Council.
 This means that they must follow a strict code of conduct and product standards.

 All plans must come with a no negative equity guarantee.
 This means the customer will never owe more than their property is worth.

 The interest rate must be fixed for the full life of the loan.

 Customers must have the right to remain in their property for life, or until they move into long-term care.